duomei98/cse15l-lab-reports/labreport5.md

 > Screenshot
 ![Image](https://media.discordapp.net/attachments/783745953680326656/1115556772640477234/Screen_Shot_2023-06-06_at_1.24.16_AM.png?width=2520&height=454)

 I guess the error was in the line `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`.
 I never really noticed what this command was actually doing because I just used it on autopilot, so I had to do some research.
 But I see now that you are running a Java command where you try to run the classes that follow the pattern `*.java` and you are specifying the classpath `lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar`.
-When I open the lib repository, I see both `hamcrest-core-1.3.jar` and `junit-4.13.2.jar`, so I guess not moving lib into grading-area, throws an error because they can't find the class of a path that doesn't exist.
+When I open the lib repository, I see both `hamcrest-core-1.3.jar` and `junit-4.13.2.jar`, so not moving lib into grading-area throws an error because they can't find the class of a path that doesn't exist.

 *🍒 Summary:*